How The Wellness Way - Mason approach can help you reclaim rhythm in a dysregulated world

 4. Movement + exercise plan

-Movement is one of the most potent medicine pieces, but for POTS it must be tailored:
+Movement is one of the most powerful tools we have, but for POTS it must be carefully tailored:

 Begin with recumbent or semi-recumbent activities (swimming, rowing, recumbent bike) to reduce orthostatic stress.